eph-raim/ha-vpn-vpcs/README.md

 ## Create VPN_Monitor EC2 role in IAM
 you need to create an EC2 role that will grant the VPN instances permissions to take over routing in the event the other VPN instance fails.
-Create Custom Policy and enter the following Policy Document
+Create Custom Policy and enter the following policy document

 ```
 {